-Booking directly through Circleline.com is the ONLY way to secure the date and time of the cruise of your choice * Book Now
+Booking directly through Circleline.com is the ONLY way to guarantee and reserve the date and time of the cruise of your choice. * Book Now

 We're excited to announce the arrival of the first of three state-of-the-art ships called the Empire Class.
 This fall 2016, we were proud to welcome the Circle Line Bronx and we look forward to welcoming the Circle Line Staten Island in the Spring of 2017.

 These new ships are a major step forward in setting the standard for on-the-water sightseeing with upgraded sound systems, climate control capabilities, digital screens for enhanced on-board content and most importantly bigger windows and even more outdoor deck space – including a new third deck exclusively for Circle Line Premier.

 The ships will be highly recognizable with their red, white and green paint job, as well as their signature curved lines and hull shape (and of course our friendly crew on board).

 Read more about the ships on the Wall Street Journal.